tigefa4u/gitlabhq/doc/ci/yaml/README.md

 This example creates three paths of execution:

-1. The Linux: the `linux:rspec` and `linux:rubocop` jobs will be run as soon as the `linux:build` job finishes, and will not wait for any other jobs in prior stages
+1. The Linux one: the `linux:rspec` and `linux:rubocop` jobs will be run as soon as the `linux:build` job finishes, and will not wait for any other jobs in prior stages